swindex/php-slim-proxy/README.md

 Only supports http(s) protocol

+Can modify requests body, parameters and headers on the fly.

 Uses apache .htaccess config to route all requests to the index.php script

 ## Possible use cases:
-* Set up a CORS proxy to other API services for your app to consume.
+* Set up a CORS proxy to other API services for your frontend app to consume.
 * Set up a proxy to completely redirect all http(s) data from current location to another url on the WEB

 ## How it looks